Ahmet122/InternshipProject/README.md

 ~The file name "Renklerle Şifreleme Konsol" includes whole codes.
 If you want to try, you just download it and try.
 ~The file name "Colors.txt" includes sample colors which you have to use for encryption.
-~When you run the program, you have to check Color.txt.
+~When you run the program, you have to check Colors.txt for different methods.